elena-shvetsova/bem-core/common.docs/i-bem-js/i-bem-js.ru.md

 **Brief content of the document**:

-* [Framework overview](#intro): relation to the BEM data domain, a brief description of the modular structure of the framework, project stub, tools for building the code, that was written using *i-bem.js*.
+* [Framework overview](#intro): relation to the BEM domain area, a brief description of the modular structure of the framework, project stub, tools for building the code, that was written using *i-bem.js*.

 * [Binding JS blocks to HTML](#html) — JS blocks on HTML page binding syntax, how HTML elements and JS blocks relate.